YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 Two common problems in statistical learning: overfitting and underfitting... how to avoid it ?

-- Using regularisation and regularising priors.
+- Using regularisation.
 The aim is to constrain the learning, to constrain the influence of the incoming data on the inference.
 - Using cross-validation or information criteria (e.g., AIC, WAIC)

 <br>